AziatkaVictor/AziatkaVictor/README.md

 ### 👓 Other

-Also i have some knowlege of work with 3D-Modeling and have [ArtStation](https://www.artstation.com/aziatkavictor)!
+Also i have some knowledge of work with 3D-Modeling and have [ArtStation](https://www.artstation.com/aziatkavictor)!
 Here some of my tools:

 * Blender
 * Marmoset Toolbag